-- 1. Start with a product offering that fits within a taxonomy definition.
-If the product can be configured to fit into several taxonomies, then the vendor needs to consider a separate data submission for each applicable taxonomy category and classification. - 2.
-Considering all possible (and valid, i.e., saleable) product SKU's (Stock Keeping Unit), identify the optimized configurations that will give the peak power efficiency metrics. - Since there are seven different SNIA EmeraldTM Program test profiles (six active and one idle), it is expected that there can be up to seven different optimized (tuned) configurations that achieve peak metrics: - 4 x Random [IO/s/Watt], 2 x Sequential [MiB/s/Watt], and 1 x Ready-Idle [raw capacity, GB/Watt] - 3.
-Use estimator tools to predict the peak metrics.
-The alternative is to develop educated-guess derivations, which could potentially lead to a significant amount of labor- and resource-intensive testing.
+- 3. Use estimator tools to predict the peak metrics.
+The alternative is to develop educatedguess derivations, which could potentially lead to a significant amount of labor- and resource-intensive testing.
 As long as the simulated results are reasonably accurate, the physical configuration selected to identify (by measurement) the peak value can be quite limited in range. - 4.
-Set up, test, and measure the peak metric values for your first sweet-spot: - Run through the complete sequence of SNIA Emerald $^{\text{TM}}$ test profiles. - Test, validate and data correlate the predicted results. - 5.
+Set up, test, and measure the peak metric values for your first sweet-spot: - Run through the complete sequence of SNIA EmeraldTM test profiles. - Test, validate and data correlate the predicted results. - 5.
 Re-configure and re-test for each additional sweet spot of interest.